Staffordshire red quarry tiles

 Download our guide to laying and cleaning Quarry Tiles

-Quarry tiles should only be laid on a rigid bed with no voids underneath so the load applied to them is transferred through to the base.
-In situations where heavy loads are involved the strength of the installation can be improved by the use of a thicker paver as the transverse breaking load of a clay paving product is directly related to its thickness where all other factors are equal.
+Quarry tiles should be laid on a rigid base, with no voids underneath so that the load applied to them is transferred through to the base.
+In situations where heavy loads are involved, the strength of the installation can be improved by the use of a thicker paver as the transverse breaking load of a clay paving product is directly related to its thickness where all other factors are equal.
 It is advisable to select the material to resist the most arduous conditions likely to be imposed during the life of the product.

 Grouting